The most common way foreign investors obtain the Greek Golden Visas is through real estate investments.

 To apply, applicants must submit the following documentation:

 Additional documents may be required depending on your individual circumstances.
 Your legal counsel will assist you in preparing these documents.

 The main applicant can include family members on their application.
 Greece currently allows the main applicant to bring their spouse, children under 21, parents of both spouses, and children under 24 that are students.
 For these applicants, proof of relationship must also be presented at the time of application.

-Foreigners who have held Golden Visas for seven years are eligible to apply for Greek citizenship.
+Golden Visas holder who have resided in Greece for at least seven years could be eligible to apply for Greek citizenship.
 Foreigners must have been tax residents in Greece to be eligible.
 This does not guarantee citizenship will be granted, as there are other specifics which must be met such as a Greek language test.
 More information about the viability of citizenship will become clearer as more Golden Visa holders apply for Greek citizenship in the coming years.

 Another benefit of the golden visa in Greece is that there are some beneficial tax incentives for Golden Visa holders.